Inside your body (text-only version)

 - The right and left atria, which collect the blood coming into the heart

-The skeleton has 206 bones, giving the body its shape and support.
-Bones also protect the brain, spine, organs such as the heart and lungs, and the reproductive organs.
+The skeleton has bones, giving the body its shape and support.
+Bones also protect the brain, spine, and organs, such as the heart and lungs.

 - Red blood cells, which bring oxygen to the tissues in the body

 - Platelets, which help the blood clot (form a scab to stop bleeding)